-- Low-impact exercises include tai chi, low impact aerobics like exercise sessions on elliptical training machines, and even physical activity around the house like taking in the groceries and gardening.
+- Low-impact exercises include bodyweight exercises, strength training exercises, tai chi, low impact aerobics, elliptical training machines, and even physical activity around the house like taking in the groceries and gardening.

-- High-impact exercises include jumping, jogging, running, HIIT, step aerobics, tennis, dancing, and stair climbing.
+- High-impact exercises include running, jumping, HIIT workouts, step aerobics, and tennis.

 Resistance exercises for osteopenia